 - Lipolytic Enzymes (Lipase)

-Goodness Digestive Enzymes are useful Pancreatic Enzyme supplements because each capsule (445 mg) includes:
+Goodness Digestive Enzymes are helpful Pancreatic Enzyme supplements because each capsule (445 mg) includes:

 - Protease Enzymes